 Yam is not an allergenic food and does not contain too much of oxalates or purines but precautions should be exercised while consuming.
 Speak to your doctor if you suffer from kidney or gall bladder ailment as even the small amount of oxalates can also cause kidney damage.
 People who have a healthy digestive tract are better able to absorb the nutrients of yam without any side effects.
 There might be side effects like nausea, vomiting, headache and diarrhoea.
 Do seek medical attention if any of these side effects occur.
 Since wild yam is a disenin, it can react with estriol in the body and could make birth control ineffective.
 Pregnant and lactating mother should avoid wild yam.

-Hope you found this information useful.
+Hope you found this information on benefits of yam useful.
 Have you tried yams?

-- 28 Amazing Benefits and Uses Of Papaya For Skin, Hair and Health
+- 26 Amazing Benefits Of Cassava For Skin, Hair, And Health

-- 30 Amazing Benefits Of Vitamin B For Skin, Hair And Health
+- 15 Best Benefits Of Arrowroot For Skin, Hair And Health